RedHat-UX/red-hat-design-system/.changeset/little-hairs-rhyme.md

 "@rhds/elements": patch
 ---

-`<rh-cta>`: fixed arrow/icon to appear inline with text and never on a line by itself
+`<rh-cta>`: ensured that arrow in default CTAs is aligned to the end of the last line of text